rh-mobb/documentation/content/docs/idp/azuread-aro/_index.md

 date: '2022-09-14T22:07:09.904151'
 title: Configure ARO to use Azure AD
 ---
-# Configure ARO to use Azure AD #

 **Michael McNeill, Sohaib Azed**

 *28 July 2022*

 This guide demonstrates how to configure Azure AD as the cluster identity provider in Azure Red Hat OpenShift.
 This guide will walk through the creation of an Azure Active Directory (Azure AD) application and configure Azure Red Hat OpenShift (ARO) to authenticate using Azure AD.

 This guide will walk through the following steps:

 1. Register a new application in Azure AD for authentication.
 2. Configure the application registration in Azure AD to include optional claims in tokens.
 3. Configure the Azure Red Hat OpenShift (ARO) cluster to use Azure AD as the identity provider.
 4. Grant additional permissions to individual users.

 ## Before you Begin

 If you are using `zsh` as your shell (which is the default shell on macOS) you may need to run `set -k` to get the below commands to run without errors.
 [This is because `zsh` disables comments in interactive shells from being used](https://zsh.sourceforge.io/Doc/Release/Options.html).

 ## 1. Register a new application in Azure AD for authenitcation